Student Parking Permit Policy

 Implement a parking permit policy at your high school where every vehicle in the student and teacher parking lots are required to have a permit.
 If students and teachers are already utilizing a parking permit policy then talk with your school about adding safe driving language to the permit.

-Ex.
-Buckle up, put down the phone.
+Ex: Buckle up, put down the phone.

 To complete this activity: